SmingHub/Sming/docs/source/getting-started/windows/wsl.rst

 Installing Sming
 ----------------

-Open a WSL command prompt and follow the :doc:`Linux installation instructions <../linux>`.
+Open a WSL command prompt and follow the instructions in :doc:`linux`.

 Flashing devices